 In males, it is practically impossible to address their hormone imbalance without a hormone panel.
+There are simple blood tests to determine levels of estradiol, testosterone, thyroid, progesterone, and DHEA.
+We do want people to get tangible evidence of hormonal imbalance before making significant changes through supplementation.
 It is quite likely your dog will be deficient in testosterone and no veterinarian would give your male dog testosterone supplements unless there is a documented deficiency.
 Our internal medicine specialist was unwilling to give Billy testosterone even though we documented a complete absence of testosterone.
 Our primary care veterinarian was kind enough to help us, but it was not without reservations.
 He feared Billy would become aggressive after receiving testosterone.